saira-shah99/Tip-Calculator/README.md

 Math.ceil(grandTotal / people * 100) / 100

 When rounding occurs, the app shows exactly how much was rounded and why.
+## AI Used:
+ I am a student not a professional, whenever i got confused than i take help from Ai tool.